 When venturing around Elmley National Reserve, discover some of the wonderful wildlife that thrives off the Nature reserve on the nature trails or the get-up close and personal with the wildlife, why not venture up to the 4 viewing hides of Elmley which offers many stunning different views and wildlife spotting opportunities!
 Swale National Nature Reserved, located right at the edge of the island and is a very coastal landscape for all those beach lovers!
 Marine birds and other wildlife that thrive off the coastal area can be spotted all over the beautiful reserve, you can also explore the marshes and discover the abandoned saltworks which lends itself to the island.

-As well as the beautiful National Nature reserves, there are also many other places to visit that the whole family will enjoy in the Isle of Sheppey, such as the beautiful beaches that the island is home to, Leysdown Beach, Minster Beach and Sheerness Beach, with all hidden qualities and gems to uncover, a day to the beach while exploring the island is a must!
-For more places and activities to do while exploring the stunning island, head over to Visit Swale where you are able to find many more places to explore and go!
+As well as the beautiful National Nature reserves, there are also many other places to visit that the whole family will enjoy on the Isle of Sheppey.
+These include the beautiful beaches that the island is home to, Leysdown Beach, Minster Beach and Sheerness Beach, with all hidden qualities and gems to uncover, a day to the beach while exploring the island is a must!
+For more places and activities to do while exploring the stunning island, head over to Visit Swale where you will find many more places to explore and go!